Dhruvbhargav01/ChunkChat/README.md

 ## Project Overview

-**ChunkChat** is a Retrieval-Augmented Generation (RAG) application that allows users to upload documents (PDF/DOCX), store them in Supabase, convert them into semantic chunks, and query them through an intelligent chatbot powered by **Gemini**.
+**ChunkChat** is a Retrieval-Augmented Generation (RAG) application that allows users to upload documents (PDF/DOCX), store them in Supabase, convert them into semantic chunks, and query them through an intelligent chatbot powered by **OpenAI**.
 The chatbot supports both normal conversation and document-based question answering using vector search.

 ---